 2. Assembly Drawing

-Depending on the complexity, Assembly drawing are often structured into a Top Level Assembly and Sub-Assemblies.
-This is to give more clarity on the full product.
+Depending on the complexity, Assembly drawings are often structured into a top-level assembly and sub-assemblies.
+It gives more clarity to the entire product.
 Assembly drawings should include:

 - All Sub-Assemblies used within the assembly